mcabrams/graphql-django-apollo-starter/README.md

 ### Begin here if setting up first time

 Set up kubernetes, minikube, etc.  Start minikube.

+You'll probably want to config minikube to have 8192mb of memory, and default it to using vm-driver (i.e. virtualbox).

 You'll want to grab the gcr json key by creating a service account in google cloud (along with corresponding project, first) and downloading the json key